RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 1. **Update Total Supply**: It reads the current total supply and adds the new tokens.
 2. **Mint and Update Balance**: It then updates the balance of the recipient, initializing it to 0 if not previously set, and adds the new tokens.
-3. **Record Updates**: Finally, it updates the storage with the new total supply and the recipient’s updated balance.

 This method for creating tokens is mirrored by the `mint_to_contract` function, which credits new tokens to a contract on the Fuel network.